 Note: Please refer to the following terminology when reading this guide

-The UQ Research Data Manager (UQRDM) has been specifically designed to help researchers manage their project's research data effectively from project conception, to the publication and dissemination of results.
+The UQ Research Data Manager (UQRDM) has been specifically designed to help researchers manage their project's research data from project conception, to the publication and dissemination of results.
 For more information and advice on how to plan, collect and organise your project's research data, please refer to Manage your research data.

 Some useful features include: